HANDZCZ/genshin-stats/README.md

 ## Heroku

 1. Create account if you don't have one
-1. You will probably need to add payment method.\
-   Don't worry you won't be charged anything.\
-   After that you will have 1000 free dyno hours per month.\
-   I am running app that runs for about 30 seconds every hour and it uses at max 6 hours a month.\
-   So you will be fine.
 1. On [dashboard](https://dashboard.heroku.com/apps) click New-> Create new app
    ![image](https://user-images.githubusercontent.com/35496843/177956811-e6e5d30c-063c-47a4-b260-21bcd8213391.png)
 1. Name it whatever, choose a region and click ``Create app``